Links to scientific organizations in Germany and abroad will help you if you are looking for a job or need information.

-The Franco-German Service Agency ABG-DFH, a joint project of the Franco-German University (DFH) and the Association Bernard Gregory, which was founded to support and support the professional integration of doctoral candidates in Germany and France, is also helpful for francophile chemists support.
+The Franco-German Service Agency ABG-DFH, a joint project of the Franco-German University (DFH) and the Bernard Gregory Association, which was founded to support the professional integration of doctoral candidates in Germany and France, is also helpful for francophile chemists and support.

 The British Royal Society of Chemistry (RSC) actually only makes its extensive career service available to members.
 However, since the GDCh and the RSC have concluded an agreement on cooperation in different areas, GDCh members looking for a job in the UK can also benefit from it.
 Please contact the RSC with reference to the Bilateral Cooperation Agreement!

-There is also a corresponding agreement (International Associate Membership) with the Koninklijke Nederlandse Chemische Vereniging (KNCV), the Dutch sister company, which enables GDCh members to use the agency service of the KNCV.
+There is also a corresponding agreement (International Associate Membership) with the Koninklijke Nederlandse Chemische Vereniging (KNCV), the Dutch fellow society company, which enables GDCh members to use the agency service of the KNCV.

 The Société Française de Chimie (SFC) also supports its job-seeking members with a "Bourse de l'emploi" and the GDCh has also signed an agreement (International Associate Membership) with the SFC.
 GDCh members can be included in an applicant database published on the Internet.
 The job offers ("offres d´emploi") for doctoral students, postdocs and from the chemical industry are accessible to everyone.

 Unfortunately, the American Chemical Society makes its extensive job seeker assistance available only to its members.
 However, it operates a job database that is not limited to members.